Project PEOLC25

 Project aims

-• Reviewing the most recent relevant research literature
+• Reviewed the most recent relevant research literature

-• Conducting local, regional, national stakeholder consultations with strategic partners
+• Conducted local, regional, national stakeholder consultations with strategic partners

-• Establishing and working with a PPI group.
+• Established and worked with a PPI group.

-Working with the Research Design Service, PPI group and strategic partners we will identify the key focus of the research bid and appropriate methodology, then develop and submit the funding application.
+Working with the Research Design Service, PPI group and strategic partners we identified the key focus of the research bid and appropriate methodology, then developed and submitted the funding application.

 Project activity